-- a) Demonstrate the ability to Crack engineering related problems based on Matrices. - b) Demonstrate the ability to solve engineering related problems based on applications of differentiation. - c) Demonstrate the ability to solve engineering related problems based on applications of integration. - d) Develop the ability to apply differential equations to significant applied problems. - e) Represent complex numbers algebraically and geometrically for solving engineering related problems.
+- a) Demonstrate the ability to Crack engineering related problems based on Matrices. - b) Demonstrate the ability to solve engineering related problems based on applications of differentiation. - c) Demonstrate the ability to solve engineering related problems based on applications of integration. - d) Develop the ability to apply differential equations to significant applied problems. - e) Solve applied problems using the concept of mean.